aroberge/avantpy/proposal/idea.md

 To help beginners learning how to ride a bicycle, one sometimes uses [training wheels](https://en.wikipedia.org/wiki/Training_wheels).
 After a while, the new cyclists ride their bicycles without the training wheels needing to touch the ground to offer additional support.
 This is what AvantPy aims to do for learning Python.
+The French word *avant* can be translated as *before* in English; I have chosen the word *AvantPy* both to indicate that it would normally be learned before standard Python, most often using a language other than English; another reason was that no project with this name existed on pypi.

 Say that I am a French speaker that learns to program using AvantPy.
 My first program might be: